-- (e) any records of flight times, duty periods and rest periods which he/she is required by paragraph 52 (4) of this Regulation to preserve, and such other documents and information in the possession or control of the operator, as the authorised entity may require for the purpose of determining whether those records are complete and accurate; - (f) any such Operation manuals as are required to be made available under paragraph 24 (2) (a) (i) of this Regulation; - (g) the records made by any flight data recorder required to be carried by or under this Regulation; - (h) the record made from any cosmic radiation detection equipment together with the record of the names of the members of the crew of the aircraft which are required to be kept under paragraph 56 of this Regulation; - (i) in the case of a commercial air transport aircraft, fuel and oil records shall be retained by the operator for a period of three months to enable the Civil Aviation Authority to ascertain that, for each flight, the minimum fuel and oil quantities established by this Regulation have been carried on board of an aircraft; - (j) in the case an aircraft engaged in commercial air transport, the flight preparation forms shall be retained by the operator for a period of three months; and - (k) the maintenance records related to Maintenance programmes carried out in accordance with paragraph 9 (1) and (2) of this Regulation, which shall retain the following information: - (i) the total time in service (hours, calendar time and cycles, as appropriate) of the aircraft and all life limited components; - (ii) the current status of compliance with all mandatory continuing airworthiness information; - (iii) appropriate details of modifications and repairs; - (iv) the time in service (hours, calendar time and cycles, as appropriate) since last overhaul of the aircraft or its components subject to a mandatory overhaul life, including total time in service, the date of the last overhaul and the date of the last inspection; - (v) the current status of the aircraft's compliance with the Maintenance programme; an - (vi) the detailed maintenance records to show that all requirements for signing of a Certificate of release to service have been met. - (1) The records in sub-paragraph (k) (i) to (v) shall be kept for a minimum period of 90 days after the unit to which they refer has been permanently withdrawn from service, and the records in sub-paragraph (k) (vi) for a minimum period of one year after the signing of the Certificate of release to service. - (m) Lists containing information on the emergency and survival equipment carried on board any of their aircraft engaged in international air navigation, available for immediate communication to rescue co-ordination centres.
+- (e) any records of flight times, duty periods and rest periods which he/she is required by paragraph 52 (4) of this Regulation to preserve, and such other documents and information in the possession or control of the operator, as the authorised entity may require for the purpose of determining whether those records are complete and accurate; - (f) any such Operation manuals as are required to be made available under paragraph 24 (2) (a) (i) of this Regulation; - (g) the records made by any flight data recorder required to be carried by or under this Regulation; - (h) the record made from any cosmic radiation detection equipment together with the record of the names of the members of the crew of the aircraft which are required to be kept under paragraph 56 of this Regulation; - (i) in the case of a commercial air transport aircraft, fuel and oil records shall be retained by the operator for a period of three months to enable the Civil Aviation Authority to ascertain that, for each flight, the minimum fuel and oil quantities established by this Regulation have been carried on board of an aircraft; - (j) in the case an aircraft engaged in commercial air transport, the flight preparation forms shall be retained by the operator for a period of three months; and - (k) the maintenance records related to Maintenance programmes carried out in accordance with paragraph 9 (1) and (2) of this Regulation, which shall retain the following information: - (i) the total time in service (hours, calendar time and cycles, as appropriate) of the aircraft and all life limited components; - (ii) the current status of compliance with all mandatory continuing airworthiness information; - (iii) appropriate details of modifications and repairs; - (iv) the time in service (hours, calendar time and cycles, as appropriate) since last overhaul of the aircraft or its components subject to a mandatory overhaul life, including total time in service, the date of the last overhaul and the date of the last inspection; - (v) the current status of the aircraft's compliance with the Maintenance programme; and - (vi) the detailed maintenance records to show that all requirements for signing of a Certificate of release to service have been met. - (l) The records in sub-paragraph (k) (i) to (v) shall be kept for a minimum period of 90 days after the unit to which they refer has been permanently withdrawn from service, and the records in sub-paragraph (k) (vi) for a minimum period of one year after the signing of the Certificate of release to service. - (m) Lists containing information on the emergency and survival equipment carried on board any of their aircraft engaged in international air navigation, available for immediate communication to rescue co-ordination centres.
 The information shall include, as applicable, the number, colour and type of life rafts and pyrotechnics, details of emergency medical supplies, water supplies and the type and frequencies of the emergency portable radio equipment.

-- (3) The holder of a licence granted or rendered valid under this Regulation shall, within a reasonable time after being requested to do so by an authorised entity, cause to be produced to that person his/her licence, including any Certificate of validation.
-The requirements of this sub-paragraph shall be deemed to have been complied with, except in relation to a licence required by paragraph 55 of this Regulation to be carried in the aircraft or kept at an aerodrome, if the licence requested is produced within 5 days after the request has been made, to an authorised entity of the Civil Aviation Authority specified, at the time of the request, by the person to whom the request is made. - (4) Every person required by paragraph 22 of this Regulation to keep a personal flying log book shall cause it to be produced within a reasonable time to an authorised entity after being requested to do so by him/her within two years after the date of the last entry therein.
+(3) The holder of a licence granted or rendered valid under this Regulation or of a medical certificate required under paragraph 20 (6) shall, within a reasonable time after being requested to do so by an authorised entity, cause to be produced to that person his/her licence, including any Certificate of validation.
+(4) Every person required by paragraph 22 of this Regulation to keep a personal flying log book shall cause it to be produced within a reasonable time to an authorised entity after being requested to do so by him/her within two years after the date of the last entry therein.